-Beckmen Vineyards was Santa Barbara County’s first Demeter certified biodynamic vineyard in 2009.
+Beckmen Vineyards was one of the first Demeter certified biodynamic vineyards in Santa Barbara County in 2008.
 You can learn more about how we got started with biodynamic farming in 2002 and why winemaker Steve Beckmen chose biodynamics, here.

 Biodynamic Preps & Calendar

 Biodynamic farming is the first type of farming that can be considered “organic” and is the root of the organic farming methods widely known and practiced today.
 Often confused with both organic and sustainable farming practices, biodynamic farming meets all of the criteria of both, while also implementing a set of eight naturally derived, non-chemical, soil and plant treatments known as biodynamic preparations (preps).
 These herb and manure based preps are applied to the farm in various seasons to help heal the earth and increase biodiversity, especially in the soil.

 Based on the pioneering 1920’s work of Austrian philosopher and spiritual scientist Rudolf Steiner, biodynamic farming offers a proactive (versus reactive) and holistic approach to farming.
 By treating our vineyards as complete and self-replenishing systems, biodynamic farming naturally builds soil life and vitality, while defending against pests and disease.

 Listen to winemaker Steve Beckmen as he describes what it means to be a biodynamic farmer.